DGWonKanobi/Positivity-UltraInstinct-Game/README.md

 This game allows the player to play as the antagonist (Jiren) , flying toward our hero protaginist (goku) , observing the rendering of an intense final attack then allowing the user to observe the final battle that played out deep within the digital html-css-javascript universe.

+//Overall Approach:

+The Project Shrek Crawler was used as a guideline to construct the code for the game utilizing its manipulation of the canvas and using Classes to create characters that render on the canvas and can then be moved to iteract with eacother.

 JavaScript breakdown:

-We built our code with 1 app.js file for readability and ease of access.
+We built our code with 1 app.js file.

 We created constants and gave them the appropirate ids and classes to be able to manipulate the game screen and canvas.